purplepiranhaltd/FluentResults/README.md

 # FluentResults
 FluentResults allows results to be accessed in a fluent manner to determine their success or failure.

-The result object allows the return of 'Success' or 'Error'.
+The result object allows the return of 'Success' or 'Failure'.
 Result objects can be created in the following manner:

 ```
 // A successful result